jjyps/User-Level-Thread-Library/REPORT.md

 threads and also, we were not properly considering the *idle thread* which is the first, main thread that is used as an entry point to the process and must not be returned untill all the other threads finish.

+The last challenge we faced is running the *sem_simple.c* tester.
+We are expected to have "Thread3 Thread2 Thread1".
+However, we were having "Thread3 Thread1 Thread2" as an output.
+That shows that the first main thread which is supposed to not be returnning until the rest of threads are finished running and returned is returnned before Thread2.
+We checked *uthread_unblock* was called from the thread of which state is not *blocked* and figured we had not implemented the prevention for *idle thread* to be enqueued back to the queue in *uthread_yield*.
+By globally creating *tcb idle*, making sure it not get accessed untill the rest of threads execution are finished and prior terminated threads to be terminated, we could pass the tester and memory leak as well.

 ### References
 1. www.it.uu.se/education/course/homepage/os/vt18/module-4/simple-threads/ -